neilenns/mobiflight-docs/content/devices/potentiometer/configuring-device/index.md

 {{< screenshot image="input-event-throttle.png" title="Screenshot of the input tab on press event with the THROTTLE1_SET preset selected." >}}

 > [!TIP]
+> The `@` symbol in the event is the placeholder that gets filled with the current potentiometer value.
+>
 > The default **THROTTLE1_SET** preset is designed for a potentiometer with a range of 0 to 1023 and a throttle with a range of 0 to 16383.
 Many potentiometers provide a slightly different range.
 Follow the [troubleshooting guide](/devices/potentiometer/troubleshooting/) to obtain the specific range for your potentiometer.
+>
-If the simulator event expects a different range use the [HubHop potentiometer tool](https://hubhop.mobiflight.com/tools/) to generate the correct custom input event.
-The `@` symbol in the event is the placeholder that gets filled with the current potentiometer value.
+> If the simulator event expects a different range use the [HubHop potentiometer tool](https://hubhop.mobiflight.com/tools/) to generate the correct custom input event.

 ### Close the dialog and try it out